Laplacian Convolutional Representation for Traffic Time Series Imputation: Methodology

-Typically, Theorem~\ref{convolution_theorem} gives a concise description of relationship between circular convolution and discrete Fourier transform, and it shows that circular convolution can be implemented in the frequency domain.
-Circulant matrix is advantageous because the required matrix-vector product can usually be done efficiently by leveraging the structure.
-Since the Laplacian kernel in this case holds the property of circulant matrix (see Eq.~\eqref{convolution_over_circulant_matrix}), the temporal regularization in Eq.~\eqref{laplacian_regularization} can be therefore reformulated as follows,
+Essentially, Theorem~\ref{convolution_theorem} describes the relationship between circular convolution and DFT, showing that the circular convolution can be implemented in the frequency domain.
+The circulant matrix is advantageous because the required matrix-vector product can usually be done efficiently by leveraging the structure.
+Since the Laplacian kernel stems from circulant matrices, the temporal regularization in Eq.~\eqref{laplacian_regularization} can be thus reformulated as follows,

-As can be seen, the temporal regularization through Laplacian matrix is converted into the formula that associated with the Laplacian kernel in the frequency domain.
-It seems that the length-$T$ Laplacian kernel $\boldsymbol{\ell}$ can represent the graphical relationship of $T$-by-$T$ Laplacian matrix $\boldsymbol{L}$ in the temporal regularization, showing no need for constructing $\boldsymbol{L}$.
-In the temporal regularization, the coefficients are governed by the Laplacian kernel.